TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-update.md

 I did a second test with freshly heated water, the tank temperature reading 62°C. This time I thought to try it with the tap fully open.
 I got 48°C at 12L/min, 43°C at 5L/min and 33°C at 2L/min.

 The valve is an ESBE 370/570 series thermostatic mixing valve.
-I went and found the [product page](https://esbe.eu/group/products/thermostatic-mixing-valves/vta370-vta570) on their website and went through the details with a fine tooth comb.
+I found the [product page](https://esbe.eu/group/products/thermostatic-mixing-valves/vta370-vta570) on their website and went through the details with a fine tooth comb.

 > The series VTA370 and VTA570 are the number one choice for heating and cooling applications.
 The valves provide an overtemperature protection function, which is important in order to protect e.g. under floor heating pipes and also the floor itself from an uncontrolled rise of temperature.

-> Temperature stability valid at unchanged hot/return water pressure, minimum flow rate 9 L/min.
+> Temperature stability valid at unchanged hot/return water pressure, minimum flow rate 9 l/min.
 Minimum temperature difference between hot water inlet and mixed water outlet 10°C and recommended maximum temperature difference between cold water and mixed water outlet: 10°C.

 ## The Right Valve for the Job